-GRID Alternatives provides a “classroom in the field” for job trainees, giving students hands-on experience in the rapidly growing field of solar installation.
-The expanding solar industry is one of the few bright spots in an otherwise slow labor market.
+GRID Alternatives provides a “classroom in the field” for job trainees, giving students hands-on experience in the field of solar installation.
 We have several programs and initiatives to provide training and connect employers to job seekers.
+If you are interested in hiring GRID trainees or learning more about trainings for groups, please contact Erika Symmonds, Director of Workforce Development at email@example.com.

 Training programs offering volunteers hands-on installation training to develop their skills and increase employment opportunities.